Just a Dog!

 He isn’t a snuggler, but he loves to lay beside me on the couch to be petted and patted while I watch TV in the evening.
 During the day, as a puppy, he would play around my feet while I worked at the computer.
 Now he sleeps on a mat under the computer table.

 When I moved from Scottsdale to Fountain Hills I discovered he loved to ride in the car.
-He sat in the car like the perfect passenger and looked out the window like a human who was taking in the sights.
+He sat in the car as the perfect passenger and looked out the window like a human who was taking in the sights.
 Since then he has been my constant car companion.
 If I open the window so he can stick his head out and let his ears flap in the wind he is a happy, happy dog.
 Sometimes we take a drive just so he can do that.
+I drive slowly so the wind isn’t too strong and he smiles.
+Yes, he smiles.

 When we moved to Fountain Hills, he went to school.
 Obedience training and socialization were urgently needed and Dawn the dog trainer became our PetCo friend.
 He did well and graduated with “honors” (so to speak).
 There are some things he didn’t want to learn like not pulling on the leash but most things he still does on command.

 After a few months here, we discovered the dog park and have been there almost daily for the past year and a half.
-He can run.
-He can play with other dogs.
-He can be relatively free.
+He can run as fast and as far as his legs will allow.
+Other dogs are there for play and he can be relatively free.

 He loves it.

-All I have to say is “Let’s go to the doggie park” and he’s there in a nano-second wagging his tale so hard his whole back end wags.
+All I have to say is “Let’s go to the doggie park” and he’s there in a nano-second wagging his tail so hard his whole back end wags.

 We think it may be at the dog park that he got the “bug” that has sent him into kidney failure.
 We don’t know that yet.
 Time will tell.